liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

     </ivy-module>

 Immediately, Ivy downloads the Liferay Faces artifacts into your Plugins SDK.
-Downloading the artifacts for the first time may take a minute or two.
+Downloading the artifacts for the first time may take a minute or two, depending on the speed of your internet connection.

 ---